- President: Burke Ramsay

 Finances and Fund Raising: Over the years The Greensboro Montessori School has earned a well-deserved reputation for excellence on short rations, always managing its resources with careful attention to their best and most effective use in the work of teaching and learning.
 By design, the School prides itself on its attention to diversity in all of its facets, all within the constraints of a no-frills budget.
 As is true in most independent schools, however, tuition alone does not provide sufficient revenues for the actual total cost of operations.
 Therefore, supplemental funds must necessarily be sought both from within the School community and beyond it.

 The Board of Trustees in its fiduciary role has the essential responsibility of ensuring that the School is financially stable, and that its income, its facilities, and its other assets remain sufficient to achieve its purpose of educational excellence.
-In keeping with this responsibility, the Board has established the Vision 2020 Campaign for GMS that raises funds for special purposes and projects, and makes annual appeals to the School’s families and friends, whose generosity from the beginning have provided innumerable benefits for the children of GMS.

 What the Board Does: